TianlinZhang668/18222278799.github.io/_pages/about.md

 My current research interests include Natural Language Processing (especially BioNLP), Affective Computing, Mental Health Application and so on. 🎉

+If you are interest in my works, I really welcome all kinds of academic discussions, or just simply making friends. 😄

 # Recent News

 - 03/2023 Invited to serve as a reviewer for NeurIPS 2023